kirstvh/BioCCP.jl/README.md

 Report section    |   Short description
 ---------------- |  -----------------
-Module probabilities       |     x
+Module probabilities       |     This section shows a plot with the probability of each module in the design space during library generation.
-Minimum sample size required      |      x
+Minimum sample size required      |
 Success probability      |    x
 Expected saturation      |    x
 Occurence of a specific module      |      x